 Take a break from the phone, TV, computer and other distractions and let your child know that when he is in your arms he is worthy of your full attention.
 Take the opportunity to nourish your baby physically, emotionally and spiritually while you feed.
 Several minutes spent in communion with each other every day (bottle or breast) is more satiating, more vital to a baby’s well-being than hours and hours of nursing (or dry sucking) with a disconnected, multi-tasking parent.

 If I was a new mom on-the-fence about breastfeeding (or at my wits end trying), one particular article I recently read might have put me over the edge – to the formula side.
 Nursing at Keyboard (NAK ): How to give boob and type too is by an influential proponent of breastfeeding and a parenting advisor.
-She shares her tips for positioning a baby on pillows so that the breastfeeding mother can feel free to ignore the baby and type on the computer, or scrapbook, etc.
+She shares her tips for positioning a baby on pillows so that the breastfeeding mother is encouraged to ignore the baby and type on the computer, or scrapbook, etc.

 Advice like this gives potential breast-feeders the false and discouraging idea that they must keep the baby at the breast nearly all the time, even while the child sleeps.
 Breastfeeding becomes nothing more than “giving boob”, an empty task to be ignored as mothers busy themselves with more interesting activities.
 I’m not sure this is the best advocacy for breastfeeding, and I know it’s not best for babies.
 (For one thing, don’t we want to teach our children to associate close physical contact with emotional intimacy?)